 Every type of renewal requires a new medical certification, even if the disability is permanent.
 This differs from many states, so it is important to include the new medical certification to prevent any issues from arising during the renewal process.

-However, if you are replacing a lost, damaged or stolen handicap parking permit, you do not need a new medical certification for the first two replacements.
+However, if you are replacing a lost, damaged or stolen handicap parking placard, you do not need a new medical certification for the first two replacements.
 The replacement can be requested online through the Nebraska Department of Motor Vehicles website.